 For the video I used the Taskmate EZ 6400, a full review can be found here.

 The height of your desk should generally be at elbow height.
-This means as your elbows are positioned at a 90 degree angle measure the distance from the floor.
+This means: as your elbows are positioned at a 90 degree angle from the floor, measure the distance from the floor to the bottom of your elbow.
 The desk should be built to this height.

 Some may choose a slanting desk, therefore if the elbows are resting at 44 inches, the upper most part will be 48 inches while the center of the desk will be 46 inches.

-So the rule of the thumb is generally that your elbows should naturally be resting on the desk at a 90 degree angle without having to strain or slouch.
+The general rule of thumb is that your elbows should naturally be resting on the desk at a 90 degree angle without having to strain or slouch.